 Site grading plans contain several critical components for evaluation by planning officials:

-- Earthwork estimates for cut and fill work – these statistics offer valuable information for how much material will be removed or brought in to accomplish the work.
+- Earthwork Estimates for Cut and Fill Work: These statistics offer valuable information for how much material will be removed or brought in to accomplish the work.

 Grading Techniques and Purposes